RedJocker/42spWebServer/README.md

   - tcp
     - [X] create a tcp connection
     - [X] create a class to handle tcp connection
-	- [ ] read a length based message from client
+	- [X] read a fixed length based message from client
 	- read a line message from client
 	- echo a message from client
+	- echo several messages from same client connection
     - handle multiple concurrent connections
     - use epoll or something alike
   - file